d0niek/ftp-update/README.md

 After will take local update time and list all local files modified since this time.

-Then you have to choice by which time you want to make update
+Then you have to choice by which time you want to make update:
 ```bash
 Which time you want to use to do updates (local, ftp or exit): ftp
 ```